the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/data-steward.md

 Generally, Data Stewards acquire these skills through learning-on-the-job, which is facilitated by existing networks (see {ref}`cl-infrastructure-datastewards-support` below).
 Through these networks experiences can be exchanged with peers, which is beneficial for personal and professional development.
 An examples of these collaborative efforts is the '23 Things: Support for Research Data'({cite:ps}`Jetten201923ThingsData`) that provides a good overview of helpful resources for Data Stewards.
-Depending on the role of the Data Steward, learning discipline specific skills may be iportant through contributing to specific projects or attending conferences/meetings on relevant topics.
+Depending on the role of the Data Steward, learning discipline specific skills may be important through contributing to specific projects or attending conferences and meetings on relevant topics.
-As the research culture adapts to (inter)national changes, so too have the skills of the Data Steward have to be continuously updated.
+As the research culture adapts to (inter)national changes, so too do the skills of the Data Steward that have to be continuously updated.

 (cl-infrastructure-datastewards-challenges)=